insightfinder/InsightAgent/proc/README.md

 - Go to the link https://insightfinder.com/
 - Sign in with the user credentials or sign up for a new account.
 - Go to Settings and Register for a project under "Insight Agent" tab.
 - Give a project name, select Project Type as "Private Cloud".
-When registered, a License Key is sent to the registered email account.
+- Note down license key which is available in "User Account Information".
+To go to "User Account Information", click the userid on the top right corner.

 ##### Pre-requisites:
 This pre-requisite is needed on the machine which launches deployInsightAgent.py.